- Admissions & Aid

 1) The mono-cultural organization, where diversity is not valued, and compositional diversity is non-existent;

 2) The compliant organization, where diversity efforts are motivated by staying out of legal trouble;

 3) The multicultural organization, where many diversity activities and celebrations occur, there are visibly committed leaders, and bias is not tolerated, yet the comprehensive effort to weave diversity into the institutional fabric has not yet been fully achieved;

-The model for Inclusive Excellence at EU has four dimensions:
+The model for Inclusive Excellence at Edinboro has four dimensions: